 The decision will be made by the Appeal Tribunal at the hearing.
 If the applicant is still denied unemployment compensation benefits, he or she has the right to appeal again with the Board of Review.
 If the applicant is granted benefits, the Division of Unemployment will send all withheld payments to the applicant.

 What to Do if Denied Unemployment in New Jersey

 If denied unemployment benefits in New Jersey, the applicant has several options:

-• Schedule an appointment with a claims examiner.
-The claims examiner will explain in detail reasons for denial and what the applicant may do to become qualified for benefits.
+- Schedule an appointment with a claims examiner.
+The claims examiner will explain in detail the reasons for the denial and what the applicant may do to become qualified for benefits.